National GP ACF Annual Conference

 If you are a trainee and have been successful with your abstract submission for an oral presentation, elevator pitch or poster presentation, you will still need to register and pay to attend the conference.

 These are all included in the registration price but registering will secure your place and help us to plan the events.
 Please add to your basket any events you would like to attend during the booking process.
 Please note numbers are limited for the Walking tour and Yoga session and will be offered on a first come first serve basis.

 Accommodation is available at LMH at an additional cost per night and is booked through the conference registration website.
 We are delighted to be able offer all delegates this special discounted rate.
 Please see the accommodation section for more details.

 Join the conference mailing list now so we can keep you up to date!
 Just email email@example.com with your name, email and job title.

+There are potentially a small number of twin rooms available.
+Please contact the conference organising team to discuss booking these.
 For those considering travelling with children or families we will seek to provide or help find accommodation to suit your needs and be as flexible as possible to help you make the conference.